-Victoria Beckham Reveals Her $1,635 Daily Beauty Regimen (Here’s Where to Buy Every Single Product)
+Victoria Beckham Reveals Her $1,717 Daily Beauty Regimen (Here's Where to Buy Every Single Product)

 Makeup

-Her number one go-to makeup product is her Estée Lauder Aura Gloss ($45).
+Her number one go-to makeup product is her Estée Lauder Aura Gloss ($45, now sold out).
 She describes it like a lip balm but she uses it everywhere.
 “I’ll put it on top of my cheeks, on my eyelids, down the center of my nose, and always on this bow of my lip because it makes the lips look fuller,” she explains.
 “Also a little bit on my chin.
 Sometimes if I’m wearing something strapless, I’ll take a little bit, mix it with my moisturizer, and put it on my collarbone.
 You can do everything with it—it has this nice gold feeling that makes it a good highlighter.”
 (She also put it on models in her latest runway show.)

 For days she’s just padding around the house, she puts on a tinted moisturizer from Sarah Chapman, Skin Insurance SPF 30 ($67).
 And for days she needs more coverage, it’s between Burberry Fresh Glow Foundation ($52), Cashmere Concealer ($40) and La Mer foundation ($110).

-To finish off her signature look (contoured cheekbones with a smokey eye) she uses Estée Lauder Victoria Beckham Skin Perfecting Powder ($85), Estée Lauder Victoria Beckham Eye Kajal ($38) and Estée Lauder Victoria Beckham Cheek Crème ($60).
+To finish off her signature look (contoured cheekbones with a smokey eye) she uses Estée Lauder Victoria Beckham Skin Perfecting Powder ($85), Estée Lauder Victoria Beckham Eye Kajal ($38) and Estée Lauder Victoria Beckham Cheek Crème ($60, all now sold out).

 VIDEO: Victoria Beckham Thanks Husband David in ‘Glamour’ Women of the Year Speech